-Sequence Number
+Sequence

-Used by the receiving node to sequence Binding Updates and by the sending node to match a returned Binding Acknowledgement with this Binding Update.
-Each Binding Update sent by a mobile node MUST use a Sequence Number greater than the Sequence Number value sent in the previous Binding Update (if any) to the same destination address (modulo 216, as defined in Section 4.6).
+An 8-bit number sed by the receiving node to sequence Binding Updates and by the sending node to match a returned Binding Acknowledgement with this Binding Update.
+Each Binding Update sent by a mobile node MUST use a Sequence Number greater than the Sequence Number value sent in the previous Binding Update (if any) to the same destination address (modulo 28, as defined in Section 4.6).
 There is no requirement, however, that the Sequence Number value strictly increase by 1 with each new Binding Update sent or received.